k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 There are 2 ways to perform this Offline Deployment method:
 - Build and deploy in 2 steps: First, build the artifacts in either the Fabric Studio or a server, using the [buildArtifacts](03_offline_deploy.md#deployment-scripts-syntax-and-options) script.
 Then, perform the deployment by <studio> running either the Fabric **Deploy** command on the target Fabric server or the *buildAndDeployArtifacts* script (using the DEPLOYONLY flag) or by </studio> using API calls.

-  > Building artifacts at server is aimed to be done at CI/CD tool, using a docker image that contains Fabric in it.
+  > Building artifacts in a server is aimed to be done at CI/CD tool, using a docker image that contains Fabric in it.
 Fabric is not required to run for building the artifacts.

 - Build and deploy in one step. <studio>Build and deploy in the target Fabric server using the  [buildAndDeployArtifacts](03_offline_deploy.md#deployment-scripts-syntax-and-options) script.</studio><web>Use the k2cloud UI.</web>